Marketplace Fees

 How to Compare Marketplace Fees Before Choosing a Channel

-Marketplace comparisons often go wrong because sellers compare headline fees instead of total channel economics.
-The cheaper-looking platform can still leave you with less cash once payment fees, shipping treatment, ads, storage, and returns are accounted for.
+Marketplace comparisons go wrong when sellers compare headline fees instead of total channel economics.
+The cheaper-looking platform can still leave you with less cash once payment fees, shipping, ads, storage, and returns are all accounted for.

 Updated March 2026